Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 Trismus can be treated by gently stretching the jaw muscles using wooden spatulas.
-The spatulas are placed in your mouth between the front teeth for a period of time each day.
+The spatulas are placed in the mouth between the front teeth for a period of time each day.
 The jaw muscles are stretched by increasing the number of spatulas over time.

-- Which is best to treat trismus
+- was best to treat trismus

 quality of lifethe most

 - exercise routine people were most likely to follow

 This was a feasibility study.
 71 people took part.

 It was a randomised study.
 The people taking part were put into 1 of 2 groups by a computer.
 Neither they or their doctor could choose which group they were in.